Lung-Yi/qmg/README.md

-# QMG: Quantum computing-based molecule generation
+# QMG: Quantum-based Molecule Generator
 This repository demonstrates the useage of quantum circuits for the generation of small molecules.

 The building blocks of the quantum circuits are illustrated in the figure below: